 But, if you become a Cloudways user, you won’t have to worry about a thing, as Cloudways takes care of all these hurdles and helps you enable Magento Memcached easily.
 That’s why I would recommend you to signup on Cloudways Platform and activate your account.

 In this tutorial, I will use Cloudways to configure and run Magento Memcached.

 Verify Magento 2 Memcached on the Server

-First of all, check if Memcached is already running on your system.
+First of all, check if Magento 2 Memcached is active.
 To do so, type the following command in the terminal:

 ps aux | grep memcached